-RADIO REPAIRS-We have complete of testing equipment.
+RADIO REPAIRS-We have a complete of testing equipment.
 One day service in most cases.
-Blacklock Home and Auto
+Blacklock Home and Auto 31-tfc Supply.

-ZIPPER- Notebooks stock at The Munday Times.
-12-tfc
+ZIPPER- Notebooks now in stock at The Munday Times.
+12-tfc.

-WANTED - Clean cotton rags No khaki or silk.
+WANTED - Clean cotton rags.
+No khaki or silk.
 Will pay 121/2 cents per pound.
 Munday Truck and Tractor Co.
 40 tfc.

 SCRATCH PADS-Bound and perforated.
 Ideal for figuring Ten cents each.
-The Munday 30-tfc
+The Munday

-AVOID DANGER-That results from improper wheel alignment and poor brakes.
-We can fix your car with our new Beat machine.
+LVOID DANGER-That results from improper wheel alignment and poor brakes.
+We can fix row equipment. your car with our new Beat machine.
 Munday Truck & Tractor Co.

-FOR ---Polio Insurance SEE J. C. HARPHAM
+\\\\ FOR ---

-Insurance, Loans, Real Estate
+Polio Insurance SEE J. C. HARPHAM Insurance, Loans, Real Estate